MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-with-Registry-Entries.md

 ---
 description: This article discusses how to deal with registry entries using PowerShell. ms.date: 12/08/2022
-title: Working with Registry Entries
+title: Working with registry entries
 ---
-# Working with Registry Entries
+# Working with registry entries

 > This sample only applies to Windows platforms.

 Because registry entries are properties of keys and, as such, can't be directly browsed, we need to take a slightly different approach when working with them.

-## Listing Registry Entries
+## Listing registry entries

 There are many different ways to examine registry entries.
 The simplest way is to get the property names associated with a key.
 For example, to see the names of the entries in the registry key